wangenau/variational_mesh/docs/tutorial.rst

 Tutorial
 ********

 | This tutorial shows the usage of the :mod:`var_mesh` package.
-The prerequisite for this tutorial is a successful :ref:`installation<installation>` of the package.
-| The code snippets can be executed in a Python shell when going from top to bottom.
+The code snippets can be executed in a Python shell when going from top to bottom.
 When looking at specific examples, some previous inputs may be necessary to run them.
 To run the example separately, the script can be found at the bottom of the section.
-| Test the installation with the following command in your Python shell.
+| The prerequisite for this tutorial is a successful :ref:`installation<installation>` of the package.
+Test the installation with the following command in your Python shell.

 .. code-block:: python